ksaur/cyptoparty/index.md

 * **Important:** This DNT header only expresses your *preference*, websites can [choose to ignore it](https://arstechnica.com/business/2015/11/fcc-wont-force-websites-to-honor-do-not-track-requests/)

+#### What you can do about it

 * Browsers have settings that enable you to mark "Do Not Track".
 See [https://allaboutdnt.com/](https://allaboutdnt.com/):
 > DNT is a web browser setting that requests that a web application disable its tracking of an individual user.
 When you choose to turn on the DNT setting in your browser, your browser sends a special signal to websites, analytics companies, ad networks, plug in providers, and other web services you encounter while browsing to stop tracking your activity.

+* Remember, this is by far from a fail-proof method...you can't really control what other sites do, and what exactly DNT means and how it is implemented varies widely.

 <br><br><br><br><br><br>
 <hr>